ekomsSavior/CHURCH/README.md

 ## Disclaimer

 FOR AUTHORIZED TESTING AND EDUCATIONAL PURPOSES ONLY.
+Unauthorized use violates computer fraud laws.
+The Church of Malware assumes no liability for misuse.